ChiWrite-logo

 “He’s a big boy.
 My daughter is just a little girl.
 He is not her play mate,” my mother said.

 “She was not playing.
-I heard her screaming, ‘leave me leave me,” my father said.
+I heard her screaming, ‘leave me, leave me,” my father said.

 My mother was on her way to the magistrate court when Nna-a Aniago, the community elder, intervened and the boy henceforth kept his distance from me.

-As an adult, I understand that there are some boys with weird approach to gaining the respect of girl.
+As an adult, I understand that there are some boys with weird approach to gaining the respect of girls.
 When such a boy likes you, he may try to intimidate you or make you afraid (like take you to a horror movie) so that he can rescue you and you will be beholden to him.
 So, maybe the big boy that pursued me to the barn was playing a game.
 On the other hand, as a teacher, auntie and mother, I now understand my parents' take on the matter.
 A big boy leaving the masquerade fun to pursue a little girl?
 A big boy hiding in a barn with a little girl?
 These can send red flags to any parents.

 High School

 Exposure to diversity of arts and science subjects gave boys more opportunity to discover their talents.
 Being confined to the arts limited the scope of girls.
 The situation has improved a lot and young women are now found in all professions.
-There are some States and communities that now have problem with getting boys enrolled in schools.
+There are some States and communities that now have problem with getting boys to enrol in schools.

-Do the above anecdotes convey the impression that from childhood, I knew about gender differentiation, gender cooperation, male privileging, and female power and struggle even though I could not name them?
 It was much later in universities that I began to appreciate the names and theories that led me to research on women and gender.

 The following are published works in the area of women, masking, literature & theater: